 In 1992 the format was changed to 3 Divisions of 9 teams each.
 Since then there have been semi-finals and a final in each division.

 In 1998 Division 1 was increased to 10 teams, leaving 9 teams in Division 2 and 8 in Division 3.
-This meant that there ws no bye required in Division 1.
+This meant that there was no bye required in Division 1.
 Automatic promotion/relegation was also ended.
-Teams would play off to determine where they played the following year.
+Teams would play off to determine where they played the following year in Divisions 1 & 2.

 This format remained until the end of the 2005 season.
-From 2006 the NPC morphed into the Air New Zealand Cup and the Heartland Championship.
+From 2006 the NPC morphed into the Air New Zealand Cup and Heartland Championship.
+In 2016 it was named the ITM Cup and then in 2021 the Bunnings NPC.